sh1457/sh1457.github.io/content/blog/parchess/index.md

 +++
 title = "ParChess"
-slug = "parchess"
 date = 2021-06-26
 +++

+4 player chess is a variant that came out a few years ago that allowed 4 persons to play chess full board.
 Chess is one of the oldest and greatest games ever.
-Over the years there have been many variants of the game like triple check, antichess, king of the hill.
-[Chess.com](https://www.chess.com/variants) and [Lichess.org](https://lichess.org/) have added these variants on their website as well.
-4 player chess is a variant that came out a few years ago that allowed 4 persons to play chess full board.
+Over the years there have been many variants <!-- more --> of the game like triple check, antichess, king of the hill.
+[Chess.com](https://www.chess.com/variants) and [Lichess.org](https://lichess.org) have added these variants on their website as well.

 ![4 player chess](4-player-board.jpg)